severalnines/docs/intro.rst

    :alt: Example deployment
    :align: center

 Once the cmon service is started, it would load up all configuration options inside :file:`/etc/cmon.cnf` and :file:`/etc/cmon.d/cmon_*.cnf` (if exists) into CMON database.
 Each CMON configuration file represents a cluster with distinct cluster ID.
 It starts by registering hosts, collecting information and periodically perform check-ups and scheduled jobs on all managed nodes through SSH.
-Setting up a passwordless SSH is vital in ClusterControl.
+Setting up a passwordless SSH is vital in ClusterControl for agentless management purposes.
+For monitoring, ClusterControl can be configured with both agentless and agent-based setup, see :ref:`Components - ClusterControl Controller - Monitoring Operations` for details.

 ClusterControl connects to all managed nodes as ``os_user`` using SSH key defined in ``ssh_identity`` inside CMON configuration file.
 Details on this is explained under `Passwordless SSH <requirements.html#passwordless-ssh>`_ section.

 What user really needs to do is to access ClusterControl UI located at :samp:`http://{ClusterControl_host}/clustercontrol` and start managing your database infrastructure from there.
-You can begin by importing an existing database cluster, or create a new database server or cluster.
-ClusterControl supports monitoring multiple clusters and cluster types under single ClusterControl server as shown in the following figure:
+You can begin by importing an existing database cluster, or create a new database server or cluster, on-premises or in the cloud.
+ClusterControl supports monitoring multiple clusters and cluster types under a single ClusterControl server as shown in the following figure:

 .. image:: img/cc_deploy_multiple.png
    :alt: Example multiple cluster deployment